 Fill a bucket or bowl with diluted detergent.
 Dip a microfiber cloth into the detergent and squeeze out any excess liquid.
 It’s always best to make sure fabric blinds don’t get too wet and try not to have the water too hot, as the slats may lose shape or start to fray.

 To start cleaning, pinch the cloth around the first slat working from top to bottom, and pull down to remove the dirt.
 Remember to rinse your cloth after cleaning each slat, and change the cleaning solution when it becomes too dirty.
-You can also add baking soda to the cleaning solution to help break down stubborn dirt.
+You can also add bicarbonate of soda to the cleaning solution to help break down stubborn dirt.

 It’s a good idea to place a towel underneath the blind during cleaning to prevent flooring and carpets becoming damaged.